Japan KYUSHU Tourist | Travel Agency in Fukuoka specializing in Kyushu tours

 Karatsu & Yobuko

-vital hub for trade with mainland China.
+flourished as a vital trade hub with mainland China.
+Today,

 Yobuko is renowned for its fresh, translucent squid sashimi.